Udaipur is known as the “city of lakes” due to the beautiful lakes that surround it. Well worth visiting on any India backpacking adventure!

 Cost: 300 for foreign tourists / 30 for local and there is a camera charge too

 There are lots of chance to buy presents in Udaipur and there are lots of markets happening every day.
 I got myself my “famous” blue skirt in Udaipur for a couple of pounds.
-I say famous because you’ll notice I wear it a lot in my India photos.
+I say famous because you’ll notice I wear it a lot in my Indian travel photos.
 (I had a green skirt from home, but it ripped).
 Just wander around the main tourist area which is near the city palace and you'll naturally go by lots of markets.

 Fancy something truly different whilst in Udaipur?
 Then add the Marvel Waterpark to your list of places to visit in Udaipur in two days.
 It’s cheap, cheerful and has very mixed reviews.
 Our plan was to go here, but we decided against it in the end, so I would love to know what people thought if they went.

-A mean, for the price of 400 for adults and 250 for children, it’s not exactly a big loss if you hate it!
+I mean, for the price of 400 for adults and 250 for children, it’s not exactly a big loss if you hate it!